weigo495959/what-s-new-/README.md

 is just been year since the project inspection , now in this post

-i'm gonna be working and mainting the weigo's projecs if i had the perfect time to do it
+i'm gonna be working and maintaining the weigo's projecs if i had the perfect time to do it

 the reasion why i'm sometimes being late or not able to do or even woriking in my projects and stuff